George R.G. Clarke's Papers

 My Papers on SSRN.

-I am an economist currently located in Washington DC.
+I am an associate professor at Texas A&M International Univesrity in Laredo.
 I did my undergraduate studies at Cornell University, where I majored in mathematics and economics (BA 1990).
 I went to graduate school at the University of Rochester, also in upstate New York (MA, 1994 and Ph.D., 1997).

-Since finishing my PhD I have been working at the World Bank.
+After finishing my PhD I worked at the World Bank.
 Between 1996 and 2004, I worked in the research department of the World Bank.
 In 2005, I started working for the Regional Program on Enterprise Development in the Africa Private Sector Group.
 After moving to RPED, I mostly worked on Investment Climate Assessments.
 The data used for these reports is available at the Enterprise Surveys Website.

-In Dec 2007, I transferred to the Eastern Europe and Central Asia Private and Financial Sector Group.
+Between Dec 2007 and Jun 2009, I worked in the Eastern Europe and Central Asia Private and Financial Sector Group.

 My research falls into three broad areas: